Edit

 When you run filtered master planning for a product, Planning Optimization (unlike the deprecated master planning engine) doesn't detect all the subproducts and raw materials in the BOM structure of that product, and therefore doesn't include them in the master planning run.
 Even though Planning Optimization identifies the first level in the BOM structure of the product, it doesn't load any product settings (such as the default order type or item coverage) from the database.

-In Planning Optimization, data for the run is loaded beforehand and applies the filters.
-This means that if a subproduct or raw material included in a specific product isn't part of the filter, information about it won't be captured for the run.
-Additionally, if the subproduct or raw material is also included in another product, then a filtered run that includes only the original product and its components would remove existing planned demand that was created for that other product.
+In Planning Optimization, the system loads data for the run beforehand and applies the filters.
+This process means that if a subproduct or raw material included in a specific product isn't part of the filter, the run doesn't capture information about it.
+Additionally, if the subproduct or raw material is also included in another product, then a filtered run that includes only the original product and its components removes existing planned demand that was created for that other product.

-This logic may cause filtered master planning runs to produce unexpected results.
+This logic might cause filtered master planning runs to produce unexpected results.
 The following sections provide examples that illustrate the unexpected results that could occur.

 Example 1